The benchmark could take 40–60s causing the Next.js proxy to drop the

 /api/challenge/all |

-The next.config.js rewrites /api/* to http://backend:5000/api/*, so the browser's requests are proxied through the frontend container to the backend.
+The next.config.js rewrites /api/* → http://backend:5000/api/*, proxying browser requests through the frontend container.

 🚀 Getting Started